JamesXiao0604/myfirstGit/README.md

 I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.

-I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.
+I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.I love a girl who has black, long, straight hair.

-Next, I would like to have something in *italiscs*
+Next, we would like to have something in *italics* next if you want something in **bold**